Kazim71/Smoke-Detector/README.md

-# 🔥 IoT-Based Smoke Detector System
+# 🔥 IoT-Based Smoke Detector System with ThingSpeak Integration

-This project is an IoT-based Smoke Detection System designed to identify smoke in real-time and alert users for fire safety.
-The system uses a smoke sensor interfaced with Arduino and provides visual/audio alerts.
+This project is an IoT-based Smoke Detection System that identifies smoke in real-time and sends sensor data to the cloud using **ThingSpeak**.
+It alerts the user with a buzzer and LED, while also enabling remote monitoring through live graphs.

 ---

 ## 📌 Features

 - 🔍 Real-time smoke detection
+- ☁️ Live data monitoring on ThingSpeak
 - 🧠 Arduino-based implementation
 - 🔔 Buzzer & LED alert system
-- 💻 Simple circuit with clear explanation
+- 💻 Simple hardware + cloud integration
-- 🎥 Project demonstration included
+- 🎥 Project explanation included

 ---